An overview of Collaborative Editing, for Instructors and Tutors

 Working in a Collaborative Editing session.

 When inviting someone to collaboratively edit a notebook, you are bypassing all other login/authentication processes, and inviting them to access your personal workspace.
-Noteable imposes two restrictions, as a result of this:
+As a result of this:

-• guests cannot execute code in your personal workspace.
+• guests will be able to execute code in your personal workspace.

 Showing that the cursor for other users is shown in the interface

-To re-emphesise this point: The guest can also access, modify, move and delete all files in, or under, the noteable-collab directory.
+To re-emphasise this point: all files in your home directory will be visible to guests.
+The guests can also access, modify, move and delete all files in, or under, the Noteable-collab directory.

 You can collaboratively edit Notebooks (.ipynb files), MarkDown (.md) documents, or plain text files.